gather-ai/gather-ai.github.io/_pages/about.md

 title: "About"
 ---

+I’m an Artificial Intelligence enthusiast and I'm happy to connect and grow every day.
 Gathering.AI was formally built in the autumn of 2022 with a few main purposes:
 * Document my learning notes and share them with other AI enthusiasts
 * Share hands-on tutorials with implementations on various AI topics
 * Present my independent research projects and Record my personal journey